Electrical and Computer Engineering

 According to the Occupational Outlook Handbook published by the Bureau of Labor Statistics of the U.S. Department of Labor,

-• "Employment in architecture and engineering occupations is projected to grow 4 percent from 2021 to 2031, about as fast as the average for all occupations."
+• "Overall employment in architecture and engineering occupations is projected to grow faster than the average for all occupations from 2022 to 2032."

-• The Bureau of Labor Statistics stated that in May 2021 the median annual wage for architecture and engineering occupations was $79,840, which was higher than the median annual wage for all occupations of $45,760; for computer engineers the median annual wage was $128,170; for electrical engineers it was $100,420; and for electronics engineers (except computer) was $104,820.
+• The Bureau of Labor Statistics stated that in May 2022 the median annual wage for architecture and engineering occupations was $83,700, which was higher than the median annual wage for all occupations of $46,310; for computer hardware engineers the median annual wage was $132,360; for electrical and electronics engineers it was $104,610.

 The increasing demand for computer and electrical/electronic engineers is fueled, in part, by the explosive growth of cloud computing, the Internet of Things, machine learning, robotics and other autonomous systems, and clean energy systems.